 Mental health content on social media

 There has been a recent rise in the popularity of user-generated content surrounding the topic of mental health on social media platforms such as TikTok and Instagram.
-For example, in 2021, content on TikTok that included the hashtag ‘ADHD’ had 2.7 billion views, 2.5 billion views for content with the hashtag ‘Tourettes’, and 1.5 billion views for content with the hashtag ‘DID’.
+For example, in 2021, content on TikTok that included the hashtag ‘ADHD’ had 2.7 billion views, 2.5 billion views for content with the hashtag ‘Tourettes,’ and 1.5 billion views for content with the hashtag ‘DID.’

 The rise of self-diagnosis

-The negative effects of self-diagnosis
+The negative effects of self-diagnosing a mental illness

-According to Tristan Collazo, a licensed resident in counseling at Wholehearted Counseling in Virginia Beach and Carrollton, Virginia, “someone develops certain negative or harmful side effects or symptoms because they believe or expect that they will occur.
+According to Tristan Collazo, a licensed resident in counseling at Wholehearted Counseling in Virginia Beach and Carrollton, Virginia, “Someone develops certain negative or harmful side effects or symptoms because they believe or expect that they will occur.
 In other words, a social media post saying that people with these particular symptoms have a particular disorder could cause someone to feel that they do, in fact, have the disorder or cause them to engage in behaviors that confirm it.”
 Furthermore, clinicians have described scenarios in which patients are reluctant to move forward with a particular therapist if the therapist does not agree with their own self-diagnosis.
 This can further delay care for someone that may be in need.

-Support on your mental health journey
+How Charlie Health can support your mental health journey

 According to an article in The Washington Post, the national mental health crisis has caused huge delays in people’s ability to receive mental health services, with many waiting for months to finally speak with a clinician.
-Teens and young adults are increasingly using easy-to-find resources such as social media platforms to explore their relationship with mental health and wellness during these uncertain times, but the unfortunate reality is that the quality of the information they are receiving is often inaccurate.
+As discussed, teens and young adults are increasingly using easy-to-find resources such as social media platforms to explore their relationship with mental health and wellness during these uncertain times, but the unfortunate reality is that the quality of the information they are receiving is often inaccurate.